Investments growth icon

 What are the rules on inheriting ISAs?

-The rules mean that the tax-efficiency of the deceased’s ISA won’t be lost, and that the bereaved will be able to enjoy the tax advantages they previously shared with their partner.
+The rules mean that the tax-efficiency of the deceased’s ISA won’t be lost, allowing the bereaved to enjoy the tax advantages they previously shared with their partner.

-To make use of the APS for ISAs, the spouse or civil partner must have been living with the deceased.
-If the couple are separated, whether by court order, deed of separation or where the marriage or partnership has completely broken down, then the APS does not apply.
+Provided these two factors apply, you can make a claim for an ISA transfer on death.
+If you’re separated, whether by court order, deed of separation or where the marriage or partnership has completely broken down, the APS does not apply.

 Where can I invest an inherited ISA allowance?